 Poetry

-In 2023 I was delighted to be shortlisted for the New Writers’ Poetry Competition and to get an honourable mention in the New Writers’ Autumn micro-fiction competition 2023.
+In 2023 I was delighted to be shortlisted for the New Writers’ Poetry Competition when my poem No Added Sugar was in the top ten entries listed by head judge Andy Craven-Griffiths from 600 poems.
+I also got an honourable mention in the New Writers’ Autumn micro-fiction competition 2023.

 Magazine Articles